 Medlow Bath – Only really known for the rejuvenated Hydro Majestic Hotel.
 Mind you, that should be enough.
 It’s where an ex Prime Minister died, Melba sang, and Tommy Burns prepared for a famous fight against the black boxer Jack Johnson.

 Mount Riverview – There were once ambitious plans to create a model village here for ex-servicemen after WWII, but it did not eventuate and investors lost their money.
 It was to be built around the famous ‘stairway up a gum tree’, also known as The Crow’s Nest.
 This spectacular lookout was built by a Mr Cummins in 1931, but destroyed 13 years later in a huge bushfire.

-Mount Victoria – Since it has the highest elevation. it’s hard to argue with Mount Vic residents who insist they are closer to heaven than the rest of us.
+Mount Victoria – Since it almost has the highest elevation (Blackheath pips it by a few metres.) it’s hard to argue with Mount Vic residents who insist they are closer to heaven than most Mountains’ people.
 Best known for its wonderful old movie theatre.
 The snack bar is in the theatre itself, and they serve soup in winter.